Divorce Attorneys for Men & Father’s Rights in Houston, TX

 - You have been married for at least 10 years.

 - Your wife has a disability that prevents her from supporting herself.

 - Your wife is the primary caregiver of a disabled child.

-Contact a Divorce Lawyer for Men in Houston, Texas
+Contact a Divorce Attorney for Men in Houston, TX

 Divorce is a grueling and emotional process that includes separating your life from your spouse, no matter how difficult it might be.
 You don’t have to be a victim of the stereotypes placed on men during a divorce.
 You have financial rights and custodial rights, and you do not simply have to give in to every unreasonable demand your wife makes.
 Contact Skillern Firm today online or at (713) 229-8855 to schedule an initial consultation to discuss your divorce.
 We can strategize about the best way to protect your rights and your assets as you move on with your life after divorce.